 A bollard dedicated to Richard Deffner can be seen at the Sacramento Police & Sheriff Memorial at 500 Arden Way in Sacramento.

 National Law Enforcement Officers Memorial, Washington., D.C.

-The names of our fallen are engraved and can be seen at the National Law Enforcement Officers Memorial, located at 444 E St. NW in Washington, D.C..
+The names of our fallen are engraved and can be seen at the National Law Enforcement Officers Memorial, located at 444 E St. NW in Washington, D.C.
 It is updated every Spring in anticipation of National Police Week.
 Richard Deffner’s name can be seen on memorial panel 10-W: 3.

 Academy Rose Garden

 The Sacramento Sheriff Office’s Memorial Rose Garden is located on the Academy grounds at 1000 Riverwalk Way in Carmichael.
-Each of the fallen have a dedicated rose bush and memorial plaque.
+Each of the fallen has a dedicated rose bush and memorial plaque.
 The Richard Deffner Gym at the Academy features a tribute area to him in the lobby area, including framed photos and his vest.

 Rio Cosumnes Correctional Center